 An incredibly flavorful Coconut Curry Soup prepared in 20 minutes!
-Rice Noodles, shrimps, and veggies in a delicious broth with thai curry and coconut milk!
+Rice Noodles, shrimps, and veggies in a delicious broth with Thai curry and coconut milk!

 This recipe was inspired by Heather Christo’s Spicy Thai Curry Soup.
 It looked so delicious to me that I had to have a go on my own version.
 And tadaaaa, this is how this Coconut Curry Soup came into life!
 It tastes beyooond amazing and it’s warm and spicy and extremely flavorful.

-Green Healthy Cooking has it’s fair share of Thai curry recipes, so it actually surprises me that I’ve never posted a thai curry SOUP recipe here yet.
+Green Healthy Cooking has its fair share of Thai curry recipes, so it actually surprises me that I’ve never posted a Thai curry SOUP recipe here yet.
 I mean, remember this amazing Sweet Potato and Chickpea Curry?
 Or this Thai Chicken Cauliflower Curry?
 Sooo good!
 Now I’ve got a soup to add to my “Obsessed with Thai Curry Recipes”-List.

 Coconut Curry Soup with Shrimp

 The great thing about this soup is you can serve it with different kinds of protein.
-It taste great with shrimps, with white fish filets, with cubed chicken breast, with scallops.
+It tastes great with shrimps, with white fish filets, with cubed chicken breast, with scallops.

 Make a big batch of Coconut Curry Soup broth and sliced veggies and use it to make many different soups throughout the week.
 One day with shrimp, one day with chicken, one day with egg and one day with chickpeas.